-The onmousedown core attribute is an event handler that is associated with clicking down the mouse button while the mouse is inside a selected HTML tag (element).
+The onmousedown event is associated with clicking down the mouse button while the mouse is inside a selected HTML tag (element).
 In other words, the mouse down event occurred while the HTML element was in focus.
 Every time you click down the mouse, while inside the element, the script code of the onmousedown is executed.
 This script can also call functions or subroutines which contain code that you want to run when this event occurs.

-The four other similar core attributes are: onmousemove, onmouseout, onmouseover, and onmouseup.
+The five mouse events are: onmousedown, onmousemove, onmouseout, onmouseover, and onmouseup.